-But because the criteria had to be the same for all the schools ranked, schools with greater resources for gay-friendly initiatives were ranked better, Steele said.
+But because the criteria had to be the same for all the schools ranked, schools with greater resources

 According to Steele, the Advocate guide "cannot begin to address the subjective experience" a student might have on a particular campus.
 For Steele, the book's value instead lies in its objective cataloging of gay-friendly resources and policies.